mellor-lab/bristol-neuroscience-data-guide/_build/html/_sources/tutorials/Bristol GIN for Calcium Imaging Data.md

 cd calcium-imaging-mock-repo
 gin get-content
 ```
 This is part of the real Ca2+ imaging data.
 The imaging was performed in hippocampal pyramidal cells during Schaffer collateral stimulation.
 Dendrites at different cell locations were two-photon linescan imaged.
 More about the project that this data is coming from can be read in the README file.
-The data is organised into individual recording sessions named using number IDs.
+The data is organised into individual imaging/recording sessions named using number IDs.
 It is further subdivided into slices and cells.
 Processed data is places in the Analysed folder inside the MAT file.
 The raw data is located in two separate folders: Ephysdata for electrophysiology data and Imgdata for imaging data.
 README files located in calcium-imaging-mock-repo\Exp_001_SCstim_DiffLocations\201204 session folder give more detail about what sort of data is stored, variable names and their meaning, and other relevant information.

 (tutorials-caimage-setup-repo)=
 ## Set up Your Research Data Repository